GustavoCaso/GustavoCaso.github.io/source/_posts/2017-07-17-dry-web-roda-for-rails-developers-part_ii-persistence.markdown

 end
 ```

+To populate the database we use `$ bundle exec rake db:sample_data`.

-After running `$ bundle exec rake db:sample_data` we can check that everything has been created by stepping in the `console`, by typing `$ bin/console`
+Now accessing the `console`, by typing `$ bin/console`.
+Allow us to check that everything has been storage in the database.

-To access the repository we type `TilWeb::Conatiner['repositories.tils']` that will return an instance of `TilWeb::Repositories::Tils` with all its dependencies.
+To access the repository we type `TilWeb::Conatiner['repositories.tils']` that will return an instance of `TilWeb::Repositories::Tils` with all the dependencies that it needs.

-And lastly we can check that there are data in the database by writing `TilWeb::Container['repositories.tils'][1]` this is the method that we have defined above in our repository class.
+And lastly we can check that there are data in the database by writing `TilWeb::Container['repositories.tils'][1]`
 ```
 > TilWeb::Container['repositories.tils'][1]
 => #<ROM::Struct::Til id=1 title="Illo qui laborum dolores." text="Illum laboriosam adipisci incidunt.
 Ad aliquam ratione non adipisci quia velit.
 Veritatis eum minus ut quod mollitia sit.
 Ea tenetur aliquam fugit mollitia.
 Rerum ratione et dignissimos a et enim necessitatibus.
 Animi nesciunt qui rerum voluptatem ipsum atque ad.">